-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2018: 75%) of our planning materiality, namely \$12.2 million (2018: \$12.6 million).
-We have set performance materiality at this percentage because we have considered the likelihood of misstatements to be low.
-We have considered both quantitative and qualitative factors when determining the expected level of detected misstatements and setting the performance materiality at this level.
+Based on our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that overall performance materiality (i.e. our tolerance for misstatement in an individual account or balance) for the Company should be 75 per cent. of materiality, namely \$12.2 million (2018: \$12.6 million).
+Our objective in adopting this approach was to ensure that total uncorrected and undetected audit differences in the Financial Statements did not exceed our materiality level.

-Reporting threshold
+Reporting Threshold